Skip to main content

 Utah licensed certified occupational therapy assistant or Utah licensed occupational therapist registered.
 Current NBCOT certification.
 5 years clinical experience.
 Must teach as an adjunct in the OTA program.
 Interview required before approval will be granted.

-OTA 1040 Intro to Occupational Therapy
+OTA 1040 Anatomy and Physiology for Occupational Therapy

 Description